inertialsense/docs.inertialsense.com/docs/user-manual/application-config/ins_configuration.md

 ### Manually Aligning the INS After Mounting

+**NOTE for use:**

-**NOTE:** The [Infield Calibration](#infield-calibration) process can be used instead of this process to automatically measure and align the INS with the vehicle frame for INS rotations less than 15°.
+- The [Infield Calibration](#infield-calibration) process can be used instead of this process to automatically measure and align the INS with the vehicle frame for INS rotations less than 15°.
+- If using software release 1.8.4 or newer, we recommend using the `DID_FLASH_CONFIG.sensorConfig` to rotate the sensor frame by 90° to near level before following the steps below.

 The following process uses the uINS to measure and correct for the uINS mounting angle.